astro-campianta/HR-and-CM-diagrams-with-a-reconstructed-WD-cooling-sequence/README.md

-# HR and CM diagrams for *The Stellar Atlas* video-podcast
+# HR and CM diagrams with a reconstructed white dwarf cooling sequence

+This project provides the two Python scripts used to generate the stellar-evolution diagrams featured in *Nozioni di base dell'astrofisica stellare* (*Basic notions of stellar astrophysics*), the episode following the introduction of *L'Atlante Stellare* (*The Stellar Atlas*), a personal video-podcast series on stellar astrophysics developed by Camilla Pianta.
-This project provides two Python scripts to generate theoretical Hertzsprung-Russell and color-magnitude diagrams from a PARSEC isochrone, extended with a white dwarf (WD) cooling sequence reconstructed from PARSEC progenitor lifetimes, the Kalirai (2008) initial-final mass relation, and BaSTI cooling tracks (since PARSEC alone does not include the WD phase).
+The scripts build theoretical Hertzsprung-Russell and color-magnitude diagrams from a PARSEC isochrone, extended with a white dwarf (WD) cooling sequence reconstructed from PARSEC progenitor lifetimes, the Kalirai (2008) initial-final mass relation, and BaSTI cooling tracks (since PARSEC alone does not include the WD phase).

 ---